The placeConstituency · Wales · Electorate 73,114 · 2023 boundaries

 Llanelwedd Gareth Emlyn Jones505Powys LDMay 2022

-Llangattock Llangynidr Jackie Charlton541Powys LDMay 2022
+Llangattock and Llangynidr Jackie Charlton541Powys LDMay 2022

-Llangors With Bwlch Sian Bridget Nansi Cox319Powys LDMay 2022
+Llangors with Bwlch Sian Bridget Nansi Cox319Powys LDMay 2022

-Llangunllo With Norton Deb Edwards359Powys LDMay 2022
+Llangunllo with Norton Deb Edwards359Powys LDMay 2022

 Llanwrtyd Wells Peter Ronald James405Powys LDMay 2022

-Llanyre With Nantmel Claire Mills386Powys LDMay 2022
+Llanyre with Nantmel Claire Mills386Powys LDMay 2022

-Maescarllywel Edwin Roderick490Powys LDMay 2022
+Maescar and Llywel Edwin Roderick490Powys LDMay 2022

 Old Radnor Edward Stuart Jones310Powys LDMay 2022

-Pontardawe(2 seats)Richards · Davies1,564Neath Port Talbot LabMay 2022
+Pontardawe(2 seats)Richards · Davies1,564Neath Port Talbot IndMay 2022

 Presteigne Beverley Jane Baynham527Powys LDMay 2022